devmuhammadzaki/devmuhammadzaki/README.md

   - 🔭 I work in Full-Stack Web Development with the **Laravel/Vue.js & Tailwind CSS** Stack.

+  - 🖥️ interested in everything related to Cyber Security and Computer Hardware.

   - 💬 Ask me about **PHP 🐘!**

   - ⚡ **fun fact**: *The heart of a shrimp is located in its head.
 They also have an open circulatory system, which means they have no arteries and their organs float directly in blood.*.